xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/using-net-classes.md

 <h1> Using .NET Classes</h1>

-To create a Dyalog APL object as an instance of a .NET class, you use the `⎕NEW` system function.
+To create a Dyalog object as an instance of a .NET class, you use the `⎕NEW` system function.
 The `⎕NEW` system function is monadic.
 It takes a 1 or 2-element argument, the first element being a *class*.

 If the argument is a scalar or a 1-element vector, an instance of the class is created using the *constructor* that takes NO argument.